 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.

-1 To qualify for the Doctor of Philosophy, a candidate must achieve 360 points by successfully completing a thesis1.
+1 To qualify for the Doctor of Philosophy, a candidate must achieve 360 points by successfully completing a thesis.

-1 The thesis code is allocated by the relevant department at enrolment.
+Note: the thesis code is allocated by the relevant department at enrolment.

 Master's Degrees